 - Columns L-N are payload attributes that don't even need to be registered in Senzing since they do not help resolution.
 But they are useful to display to users when presented with a match.

-- Always map to NAME_ORG if you know its an organization name.
-Otherwise map to name_full or name_last/first, etc.
+- Always map to NAME_ORG if you know it's an organization.
+Otherwise, map to name_full or name_last/first, etc.

-- Always specify the BUSINESS label for the one physical location of an organization.
+- Use the label "BUSINESS" for the physical address of an organization.
 It will keep chain stores and other subsidiaries from resolving even if they have the same name, phone number, and website.

 Take note ...